 What do you mean by a family soul / family karma?

+Each individual belongs to and is bonded in relationship to other members of his or her family system.
+Bonded to all family members, even if they have passed away a long time ago or if the person has never known them.
+Some sufferings that happen in family life can have a huge impact not only on the present family but even on many generations that follow.
 Some events are known to have this huge impact.
 Events like a mother or father who dies while there are still small children, a divorce, a child that dies, someone who is rejected from the family, suicide, murder.
 These life events can lead unconsciously toward destructive familial patterns.
 Individuals can ‘take on’ destructive patterns of anxiety, depression, anger, guilt, aloneness, addictions and even illness.
 These individual patterns cannot be understood by events that happened in the past of the individual him or herself.
 But a constellation can reveal that this pattern comes from entanglement with another family member – even a family member from many generations before.
 If, for example, a great-grandmother has been very sad because of the death of a child – grief she could never process completely – then you see that one or more family members from next generations take that grief upon their shoulders.
 They are trying to cry the tears of that great-grandmother.
 They do this out of love and loyalty.
 The person himself suffers from grief, but cannot clearly indicate where that comes from.
 A constellation can show this person the grief is not his or hers but belongs to this great-grandmother.
 When this insight is gained he or she can release this grief.
 And this can be true – not only for the inexplicable feeling of grief but also feelings of anger, guilt, shame or fear that cannot be understood well enough from the individual life events.
 Even destructive behavioral patterns can be a result of entanglements with previous family members.
 Behaviors like addictions, uncontrolled aggression and so on.

 How does a constellation take form?

+At the moment the representatives stand in – they will experience feelings and sensations that mirror the members they represent.
+As a facilitator, I observe their body language accurately. (the body doesn’t lie).
 With what the representatives have to tell I work.
 The healing resolution for the issue is achieved after adding some more key members of the system, repositioning the representatives and giving and sharing some healing sentences or ritual actions.
+The constellation and the healing process is concluded when all the representatives feel comfortable in the reconfigured family system.
+I often give some homework after a constellation to keep on the healing process.

 Does it only work with the person who is doing the constellation or also for the other family members?